bzaikia/Juno_Imagecompress/README.md

 * The module does not optimize images myself, it send the image to external server and get the optimized version back, then the original image will be replaced by optimized version.

+* original image file can be found under image_bk folder

 need more support ? contact hieu@junowebdesign.com